All works copyright Richard Wagoner. All rights reserved.

 My life was miracle after miracle and I was on top of the world.
 I began looking to expand my business model outside of tattooing, hoping to apply my art to new mediums and merchandising, but that was not quite what fate had in store.
 Following a routine review I wrongly had my disability benefits revoked and ended up losing almost everything besides my shop.
 It took over two years of legal battle before my benefits were finally reinstated.
 The damage was done, leaving me to fend for myself rebuilding yet again with no access to the resources and support that had allowed me to rebound as I had in the past.
 Stressed and depressed, I spent the next few years fighting infection after infection, both in my injured arm and then leg, unable to tattoo because of the pain and risk of cross contamination.
 Refusing to give up I dove deeper into my art, not only for my economic survival but my emotional well being as well, selling originals and eventually taking on small commissions.

-With my hometown of Catskill's growing focus on the arts in an effort to revitalize the Main Street shopping district, my studio Thereforever Tattoos evolved into what is now Rip Van Wagoner's Gallaquarium, a living breathing psychedelic sacred space, studio, and gallery.
-Adorned with my own visionary art and various aquariums to share the teachings of symbiosis and the fractal nature of our universe, the environment is vibrant with healing energies.
+With my hometown of Catskill's growing focus on the arts in an effort to revitalize the Main Street shopping district, my studio Thereforever Tattoos evolved into what is now Rip Van Wagoner's Gallaquarium, a living breathing psychedelically charged gallery, studio, and sacred space.
+Adorned with my own visionary art and various different aquariums to share the natural teachings of symbiosis and the fractal nature of our universe, the environment is vibrant with healing energies.
 As I continue to heal, I will begin to take on select tattoo projects again, focusing on sacred, ritual, and healing works, bringing what I've learned out on the canvas of life back into the field of dermagraphics.

 Creating art is one of the only times that I'm likely to find peace in this mad, mad, world sometimes buried under layers of frightening pain and suffering.
 In doing so I hope to transmute that pain into beauty, my experiences and strength into hope, and to let others that suffer know that they are not alone, not to give up.
 Nothing worth doing in life is ever easy, all we can do is show up and do our best.
 If not you who?
 If not now when?